akilisha/roya-express/routing-idea.md

-So let's say you have the following paths to mao for your application:
+So let's say you have the following paths to map for your application:

 GET     /
 GET     /hello